openvswitch/ovs/Documentation/howto/dpdk.rst

 .. important::

    Using the DPDK datapath requires building OVS with DPDK support.
-Refer to :doc:`/intro/install/dpdk` for more information.
+The mapping of OVS version to DPDK can vary between releases.
+For version mapping information refer to :doc:`releases FAQ </faq/releases>`.
+For build instructions refer to :doc:`/intro/install/dpdk`.

 Ports and Bridges
 -----------------